vroger11/vroger11.github.io/_posts/2020-01-28-improve-your-bash-navigation.markdown

 ## Personalize the prompt
 It is a fancy part, but as you will see the prompt on every line you type I advise you to personalize it.
 To do so, you have to change the PS1 variable.
-Mine is done as follows:
+Mine is as follows:
 ```bash
 PS1="\[\033[38;5;11m\]\u\[$(tput sgr0)\]\[\033[38;5;15m\]@\H:\[$(tput sgr0)\]\[\033[38;5;32m\]\w\[$(tput sgr0)\]\[\033[38;5;15m\]\\$ \[$(tput sgr0)\]"
 ```

-It should be placed under the following line in your ~/.bashrc:
+You have to put it under the following line in your `~/.bashrc`:
 ```bash
 if [ "$color_prompt" = yes ]; then
 ```